DomasM/Topas4Info/_pages/03_changelog.md

 ### Fixed

-1.(FO) Eth motor board digital temperature and humidity sensors are ignored on revised 6-motor boards which support them 1.(C)(FO) If Signal is set with the wavelength that is equal to Idler wavelength, WinTopas4 grays out Signal in  main view
+1. (FO) Eth motor board digital temperature and humidity sensors are ignored on revised 6-motor boards which support them
+1. (C)(FO) If Signal is set with the wavelength that is equal to Idler wavelength, WinTopas4 grays out Signal in  main view